Note: This article contains references to Advanced Web Ranking Desktop, a version that is no longer under active development.

 "How difficult it is to compete for my keyword?"

 Of course, this question comes before starting to write the content, and the answer is determined according to the analysis of the top 10 competitors for the selected keyword and search engine.
-With this information, the writers can start setting up the structures and optimization techniques for their pages.
+With this information, the writers can start setting up the structures and SEO techniques for their pages.

 "How efficient my new content is compared to my competition?"